+ What Does Google Want?

 For example, the Panda update greatly improved Google’s ability to evaluate content quality.
 After Panda, it became practically impossible for webmasters to climb ranks with thin, keyword-stuffed, or otherwise shoddy content.
 The Penguin update improved Google’s ability to evaluate link quality.
 After Penguin, spammed links would only work against you.
 The Hummingbird update introduced semantic search, giving Google the power to evaluate the intent behind a query, rather than evaluating the keywords and phrases only.
 After Hummingbird, keyword-obsessed tactics lost their power in favor of more semantically natural approaches in content and link building.

-Now obviously, SEO didn’t just go away with the introduction of these updates.
+Now obviously, SEO services didn’t just go away with the introduction of these updates.
 Instead, it transformed.
 Search optimizers figured out why their previous efforts were no longer working, and they adapted their approach—at least, the successful ones did.

 Why?
 Because SEO is a practical necessity.